Kim Kardashian Told To Grow Up As Bare-Legged ‘Halfway Dead’ Pic Goes Viral

 Kim Kardashian has received some harsh feedback.
-The Keeping Up With The Kardashians star took to Instagram last night in nothing but sneakers and an oversized t-shirt bearing the “HALFWAY DEAD” logo that forms brother Rob Kardashian’s new business name.
-The 38-year-old’s photo went sufficiently viral to make The Daily Mail‘s headlines, with viewers to the newspaper’s report likewise proving swift in leaving thoughts.
+The Keeping Up With the Kardashians star took to Instagram last night in nothing but sneakers and an oversized T-shirt bearing the “HALFWAY DEAD” logo that forms brother Rob Kardashian’s new business name.
+The 38-year-old’s photo went sufficiently viral to make The Daily Mail’s headlines, with viewers to the newspaper’s report likewise proving swift in leaving thoughts.

 It looks like Kim flashing her legs and pouting while holding her fingers up in the peace sign has caused a stir.

-“Kim, you are almost 40, grow up,” a user wrote with over 100 other agreeing.
+“Kim, you are almost 40, grow up,” a user wrote with over 100 others agreeing.

 “What is she 40 now?” another asked before calling Kim’s posing “idiotic.”